UoA-eResearch/mytardis_ingestion/docs/Server-side-validation/scoping and design.md

 1. Overwrite extant data/metadata or
 2. Misassign access to the data generated.

-This represents a significant point of potential failure, where the client-side ingestion scripts need to catch and appropriately handle data errors and process errors, overly complicating the error handling routines in the ingestion scripts and introducing a point of weakness into the ingestion pipeline.
+This represents a significant point of potential failure, where the staging-side ingestion scripts need to catch and appropriately handle data errors and process errors, overly complicating the error handling routines in the ingestion scripts and introducing a point of weakness into the ingestion pipeline.

 ## Desired state - server-side validation

 In contrast, moving the validation server-side can and will create an object in MyTardis.
 Where there is a partial match, this can be flagged for user intervention without halting the ingestion process.
-Furthermore, by moving the validation server-side, error handling client-side is simplified and can focus on catching breaking exceptions, indicating more severe problems with the ingestion scripts.
+Furthermore, by moving the validation server-side, error handling staging-side is simplified and can focus on catching breaking exceptions, indicating more severe problems with the ingestion scripts.

 Moving to this model requires building additional capability into MyTardis, such that there are temporary models available to hold the unvalidated metadata until it has been validated (and corrected if necessary).